 - You can use this recipe for things other than pizza like calzones, breadsticks, and more!

-Tips for this Pizza Crust
+Expert Tips For This Pizza Crust

 - If you want a nice brown crust, brush with butter or olive oil before baking.
 You could also sprinkle on salt, parmesan cheese, or Italian seasoning for extra flavor.